JuanVF/personal_bot/README.md

 - If you are not a collaborator, you can fork the repository, create a new branch to work on your feature, push your changes to your branch in your forked repository, and then create a Pull Request to merge your changes into the main branch of the original repository.
 Please make sure to follow the `coding standards` and include unit tests for any new features or changes.

+- Make sure to add the Copyright notice to any new files that you create.
+And please make sure to add your name to the `CONTRIBUTORS.md` file and in the copyright notice of any new files that you create.

 We appreciate any contributions to the project and will review PRs and issues as soon as possible.

 ## Coding Standards